Tava : Passionate by art and Italy

 In Montreal, people who are in the creative and artistic field recognize a lot what I do and I took my place in a short time.
 I really started in 2010 to make art and the first 2–3 years were really difficult.
 There were a lot of challenges on the financial side and people were asking me if I was sure I wanted to continue on that path.
 I just bowed my head, I went down and gave everything.
 And it worked.
 I regret nothing.
 I live my best life.

-Speaking of Montreal, the Société de Développement Commercial (SDC) of Little-Italy and Jean-Talon Market (SDC) engaged you with Lndmark (link in french)to beautify the empty premises, could you tell us a little about it?
+Speaking of Montreal, the Société de Développement Commercial (SDC) of Little-Italy and Jean-Talon Market (SDC) hired you with Lndmark to beautify the empty premises, could you tell us a little about it?

 Neighborhood life, I really like it.
 My environment is really important.
 My friends, my family.
 I am a routine person and I am really involved in my neighborhood.
 If I can give my opinion by how we could change the neighborhood, not only by design, I will do it.
 I’m really honored to do that.
 Even in autumn, I made a piano for the SDC Little Italy.